Brain Fog

 Long-term symptoms and complications

-In a major new National Institute of Health (NIH) initiative to identify the causes and ultimately the means of prevention and treatment for individuals who don’t recover fully over a period of a few weeks.
-These people are called “Long Haulers” a large numbers of patients who have been infected continue to experience a constellation of symptoms long past the time that they’ve recovered from the initial stages of the illness.
-Often referred to as “Long term symptoms” or Long Haulers can include fatigue, shortness of breath, “brain fog”, sleep disorders, fevers, gastrointestinal symptoms, anxiety, and depression can persist for months and can range from mild to incapacitating.
-In some cases, new symptoms arise well after the time of infection or evolve over time.
+In a significant new National Institute of Health (NIH) initiative to identify the causes and ultimately the means of prevention and treatment for individuals who don’t recover fully over a few weeks.
+These people are called “Long Haulers.”
+A large number of patients who have been infected with COVID-19 continue to experience a constellation of symptoms long past the time that they’ve recovered from the initial stages of the illness.
+Often referred to as “Long-term symptoms” or Long Haulers, it can include fatigue, shortness of breath, “brain fog,” sleep disorders, fevers, gastrointestinal “brain fog” symptoms, anxiety, and depression.
+It can persist for months and can range from mild to incapacitating.
+In some cases, new symptoms arise or evolve well after infection disappears.

 What is brain fog?

-Brain fog, and other neurologic symptoms can last for months
+Brain fog and other neurologic symptoms can last for months

 Many experience four or more persistent symptoms affecting their daily lives.